-The total transportation cost of shipping oil from the North Slope depends upon whether the oil is produced offshore or onshore, with the offshore oil transportation cost being higher than the onshore transportation cost.
-Both the onshore and offshore transportation costs per barrel of oil are held constant throughout the projections, based on current TAPS and marine tanker transportation costs.
-However, the per-barrel TAPS transportation cost would be expected to increase over time both due to declining TAPS throughput and due to higher total TAPS operation and maintenance costs as the pipeline ages and as the TAPS operator increasingly invests more money to mitigate the problems created by lower flow rates.
+However, the per-barrel TAPS transportation cost would be expected to increase over time both because of declining TAPS throughput and because of higher total TAPS operation and maintenance costs as the pipeline ages and as the TAPS operator increasingly invests more money to mitigate the problems created by lower flow rates.
 Consequently, TAPS and North Slope oil production could be shut down earlier than that projected in the Low Oil Price Case.